alexander31415926535/Liftconsole/README.md

 import Liftconsole

 main = (+) @@ "Sum two arguments" // print     --  <--- our IO action on the result of (+) function.

---      ^ our pure function  |
+--      ^ our pure function  ^ description for  --help command

---                           |->> description for  --help command
+-- @@ constructs a Function datatype value (record of function plus its description) for two argument functions

--- @@ constructs a Function datatype value (record of function plus its description) for two argument functions -- // lifts function to console and feeds its output to IO action
+-- // lifts function to console and feeds its output to a -> IO () action

 ```
 Console: